yungshenglu/tensorflow-practice/src/tutorials/3-Movan/12-RNN/README.md

     ```
 5. Open the browser and navigate to the website show in your terminal (`http://0.0.0.0:6006`) (the result is not unique)
     ![](../../../../res/img/movan/12-tensorboard.png)
-6. Besides, you will get the following result (the result is not unique)
+6. You will get the following result (the result is not unique)
     ![](../../../../res/img/movan/12-visualize.gif)

 ---